SombitPramanik/FaceRecognitionOnRPI/v7/Detail.md

 - `n_neighbors=1`: This means only the closest neighbor is considered for classification.
 - `weights='distance'`: Closer neighbors have more influence on the classification than farther ones.

-## Ball Tree Algorithm
+## Ball Tree Data Structure

 ### Overview
-The Ball Tree algorithm is a data structure used to organize points in a multi-dimensional space.
+The Ball Tree is a data structure used to organize points in a multi-dimensional space.
 It is particularly useful for fast nearest neighbor searches and is an alternative to the k-d tree.

 ### How It Works
 1. **Tree Construction**: